 Permittees have been implementing Illicit Discharge Detection and Elimination (IDDE) programs since first obtaining MS4 permits.
-The reissued permit will build upon the existing programs and provide more clarity in specific response actions and add greater emphasis to the elimination part of the IDDE.
+The reissued permit will build upon the existing programs and provide more clarity to measurable goals and specific response actions, adding greater emphasis to the elimination part of the IDDE.